Meet your DJ for a much better party!

 They can draw off previous, similar parties.

-- You may want a cool funky house set, or perhaps 30mins of Metal.
+- You may want a cool funky house set, or perhaps 30mins of Metal, or you’re aching for all the party cheese.
 Can the DJ describe other parties.
 Perhaps they’ll be able to show you photos or videos.

 - They may know the venue and give you instant confidence that they’re used to similar parties.
 If they are used to budget village halls and pubs, they may not be really prepared for the local Manor House.